Subharmonic Kernels and Energy Minimizing Measures, with Applications to the Flat Torus: Introduction

+is minimal among all charges.
 Imagine now that the set $\Omega$ in the electrostatic problem above is a compact connected metric space and the logarithmic kernel is replaced by a kernel $K(x,y)$ which is symmetric ($K(x,y) = K(y,x)$) and continuous in the extended sense (see \ref{subsec.EngMinBackground}).
 Some examples of these spaces include the tori $\T^d$, spheres $\mathbb{S}^d$, ellipsoids, and other smooth manifolds.
 Can one say something?

 In approximation theory, one uses the classical electrostatic principle for logarithmic energy as a fundamental tool for the approximation of real-valued functions by polynomials, objects intrinsically related to logarithmic kernels.
 Examples include Bernstein's density theorem in weighted approximation and Restricted range inequalities.
-We believe our framework should allow for extensions of these results and others where one should approximate real valued functions on general $\Omega$ by approximants other than polynomials. \end{remark}
+We believe our framework should allow for extensions of these results and others where one should approximate real valued functions on general $\Omega$ by approximants other than polynomials. \end{remark} Some extension of this approximation theory has been done by Mhaskar in \cite{M1}, which extends many concepts of potential theory, including pre-capacity, pre-transfinite diameter, and the pre-Chebyshev constant to the case of a locally compact separable Hausdorff space.
+Mhaskar also extends properties for the minimizing measure, including the bounds we reference in Proposition \ref{prop.frost}.
+We will extend subharmonicity, a specific property of the logarithmic energy,to a general case and show that these kernels have many desirable properties.

-Our paper is also motivated by the work of Damelin and his collaborators in the papers \cite{D,D1,DLS,DLRS,DHRZ} and the classical work of Mhaskar and Lubinsky \cite{M,Lub19a}, as well as the work of Bilyk and collaborators in \cite{BD,BDM,BMN,BMO}.
+Our paper is also motivated by the work of Damelin and his collaborators in the papers \cite{D,D1,DLS,DLRS,DHRZ}, and the classical work of Mhaskar \cite{M,M1} and Lubinsky \cite{Lub19a}, as well as the work of Bilyk and collaborators in \cite{BD,BDM,BMN,BMO}.
 In the papers \cite{D,D1,DLS,DLRS,DHRZ} and \cite{BD,BDM,BMN,BMO}, the following problems were studied:

 \begin{itemize} \item[(a)] The celebrated Gaussian quadrature formula on finite intervals tells us that the Gauss nodes are the zeros of the unique solution of an extremal problem.
 Damelin, Grabner \cite{DG} and Damelin, Levesley, Ragozin and Sun \cite{DLS,DLRS} derived quadrature estimates on compact, homogeneous manifolds embedded in Euclidean spaces, via energy functionals associated with a class of group-invariant kernels which are generalizations of zonal kernels on the spheres or radial kernels in Euclidean spaces.
 These results apply, in particular, to weighted Riesz kernels defined on spheres and certain projective spaces.
 The energy functionals describe both uniform and perturbed uniform distribution of quadrature point sets.